 After a remarkable final weekend, the production of Geek! has been put to bed – the books closed and put away, the set pieces tucked into their resting places, and the cast and crew given one last drink.

 I couldn’t be happier with how this show turned out.
 For one thing, it was nearly drama-free (at least, the off-stage variety).
 The director and I commented afterward that it was almost relaxing, or at least as relaxing as a production could be.
-I kept waiting for something to happen, but the worst that happened was a projector that overheated, requiring us to adjust the room temperature.
+I kept waiting for something to blow up, but the worst that happened was a projector that overheated, requiring us to adjust the room temperature.
 Maybe the universe finally realized it owed us a little quiet.

 We also had a great turnout.
 The best numbers we’ve had, consistently, for something that wasn’t Shakespeare.
 Our audiences had great enthusiasm, too, and we were absolutely loving listening to the reactions from the booth.